Towards $\mathcal{N}=2$ superconformal higher-spin theory: Hypermultiplet coupled to SCHS multiplets

 We begin by recalling that the $\O$-gauge transformations, defined by eq. \eqref{HMGT} and \eqref{IsotwistorGaugeSymmetry}, leave the cubic action \eqref{DeformedAction} invariant (to leading order in the prepotentials).
 Thus, switching off the prepotentials leads to

-Next, we note that the variation of the Noether coupling term above vanishes if $\O^{(-2)}_{\a(s)\ad(s)}$ is chosen to be smile-real\footnote{This implies that $\O^{(-2)}_{\a(s)\ad(s)}$ is holomorphic in the intersection of the north and south charts of $\mathbb{C}P^1$.}
+Next, we note that the variation of the Noether coupling term above vanishes if $\O^{(-2)}_{\a(s)\ad(s)}$ is chosen to be smile-real\footnote{This implies that $\O^{(-2)}_{\a(s)\ad(s)}$ is holomorphic in the intersection of the north and south charts of $\mathbb{C}P^1$, which has highly non-trivial implications.}

 This implies the important result

 which defines an infinite class of rigid symmetries for the free theory \eqref{HM}.

 As is well-known, the rigid symmetries of a given action also preserve its equations of motion.
 Higher symmetries for an on-shell hypermultiplet were computed in \cite{KR23}, and we now compare them with the rigid symmetries obtained above.
 We recall that the symmetries of \cite{KR23} take the form